A Dragon reborn

 I realize that my previous post, “Can happiness be shared“, was a bit rambling and branching into diverse topics.
 What I really wanted to say was this:

-We can try to share our happiness with others through a smile, a gift or some friendly words.
-But how well this works depends greatly on the person who receives.
+We can try to share our happiness with others through a smile, a gift, or some friendly words.
+But how well this works depends greatly on the person who receives it.
 Each person has a “capacity for happiness” of their own.
 This capacity seems to be partly inborn, possibly influenced by upbringing, and slowly altered through our life choices over the years.

 If the other person has only a moderate capacity for happiness, the happiness you share with them will only burn briefly, like a matchstick (for those old enough to remember them).
 After a little while, it is gone.